loehnertj/ascii_designer/docs/index.rst

             )
             self.players.append({'foo': 'Last', 'bar': -1, 'baz': 4})

+When working with the list, keep in mind that it **can be changed by user interaction** (like any other widget's value).
+Currently the only possible change is to re-sort the list, but more (edit, add, remove items) might come.

 .. note ::
   Currently Tk and Qt toolkit behave notably different concerning lists.
   Tk retrieves the "source" values once to build all the list items.
 Meaning